pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Warrior
 Assume the opponent is playing Pirate.

 Pirate, Bomb and Galakrond.
-You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Gluttonous Ooze, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), Holy Nova and Zilliax if you have The Coin, keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions.
+You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Holy Nova and Zilliax if you have The Coin.
 Don't keep any card that costs more than 4 mana.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 Versus Bomb Warrior or if your opponent has Wrenchcalibur you NEED to play Zephrys, Kazakus, Raza and Reno ASAP.
 Without their Battlecry those minions are useless.
 Be careful with the Bombs and Lorekeeper Polkelt.

 Dead Man's Hand.